canro91/canro91.github.io/_posts/2022-12-07-BanningSomeNamingConventions.md

 This gets worse when Constant classes start to proliferate, and every project of a solution has its own Constants class.
 Arggggg!

 Instead of Constants classes, let's use enums to restrict the values we can pass to methods.
-Or, at least, let's move the constants to their calling side.
+Or, at least, let's move the constants closer to where they're expected, not in a catch-all class.
 With an enum, the compiler helps us to check if we are passing a "good" value.

 Using an enum, our previous example looks like this,